Skip to main content

 Is Black Friday Really Cheaper?

 Retailers are known to offer great deals on in-demand products on Black Friday, but that doesn’t mean the shopping holiday offers the lowest prices of the year.
 It largely depends on the retailer and the items you’re looking for.
-Believe it or not, roughly 98% of the prices you see on Black Friday are the same or higher than they are at other points throughout the year.13 You may find it better to compare prices throughout the year on items you’re considering purchasing.
-Browser extensions could help you track prices and see historic peaks and lows to help you time your purchases just right.That said, if you’re needing to replace an item like a TV or computer that typically is part of the best deals, replacing those items on Black Friday or Cyber Monday may be a good choice.
+Believe it or not, roughly 98% of the prices you see on Black Friday are the same or higher than they are at other points throughout the year.1 You may find it better to compare prices throughout the year on items you’re considering purchasing.
+Price comparison tools, including browser extensions, could help you track prices and see historic peaks and lows to help you time your purchases just right.That said, if you need to replace an item like a TV or computer that typically is part of the best deals (electronics are Black Friday faves), replacing those items on Black Friday or Cyber Monday may be a good choice.

 Final Thoughts